kubos/apollo-fusion/docs/installing-kubos.rst

 Install ``sshpass`` in your SDK with ``sudo apt-get install sshpass``.

+Verify that you can SSH into the stack.

 Navigate to your copy of this repo and run ``tools/package-install.sh`` in order to install the remaining required packages.